Dementia and the Toilet

 What can we do to help?

-Things you can do to help include many of the suggestions I give in my book, Finding the Light in Dementia, a Guide for Families, Friends and Caregivers.
-This includes:
+Things you can do to help include many of the suggestions I give in my book, Finding the Light in Dementia, a Guide for Families, Friends and Caregivers

-Making sure there is plenty of light in the home (but avoiding shadows)
+Making sure there is plenty of light in the home (but avoiding shadows).
+The recommended lighting level is 300 lux.

-If your loved one becomes a bit resistant to your prompts you could try and say something like “I think I need to go to the toilet before we go out, why don’t you go first?”
+If your loved one becomes a bit resistant to your prompts you could try and say “I think I need to go to the toilet before we go out, why don’t you go first?” or “shall we just pop to the toilet now?”.

 Make sure they are eating and drinking well (but give their last drink two hours before bedtime to try and prevent continence problems at night), again there are more suggestions in Chapter 7, Eating and Drinking (How good nutrition and hydration can provide balance in your lives) in Finding the Light in Dementia.

-This article has been written in conjunction with the Centre for Ageing & Dementia Research, Swansea University- Centre for Ageing and Dementia Research
+This blog has been written in conjunction with the Centre for Ageing & Dementia Research, Swansea University- Centre for Ageing and Dementia Research when i was a Researcher in dementia care